bookofproofs/bookofproofs.github.io/_sources/history/19th-century/faa-di-bruno.md

 * Frequent epidemics, especially of typhus and cholera, were the result of poor hygiene and Faà di Bruno was able to set up wash rooms in the San Donato area.
 * But his charity work was not restricted to caring for the sick, for he was also passionate about providing educational opportunities for the young people from poor families.
 * In 1864 he set up classes providing training in home economics and, in 1866, he organised courses to train people to become elementary school teachers.
-* We mentioned above that Emilio Faà di Bruno, one of Francesco's brothers, served in the army and was killed in the Battle of Lissa in 1866.
-* Francesco began the building of the church of Nostra Signora del Suffragio in 1866, following the death of his brother.
 * Building the church took around three years and much of the architectural design was due to Faà di Bruno himself.
-* His experience as a soldier, and his brother's death, had greatly affected him and he held daily prayers in the church of Nostra Signora del Suffragio for the souls of all soldiers killed in wars.
 * Despite the many long hours he spent undertaking charity work, Faà di Bruno did not ignore his mathematical research.
 * This fame, however, did not lead to rapid promotion within the University of Turin.
 * The reason for this was the secular nature of the Italian Independence movement with discrimination against those active in the Church.